IBM/dbb-zappbuild/docs/HOWTOS.md

 default-application-conf/ZunitConfig.properties
 ..
 ```
-This allows to reduce the necessary definitions within the `application-conf` directory within the application repository, which now only contains the `application.properties` and `file.properties` files to define the application specific settings and exceptions, such as [file properties](../docs/FilePropertyManagement.md#dbb-file-properties) for a particular build file:
+This allows to reduce the necessary definitions within the `application-conf` directory within the application repository, which now only contains the `application.properties` and `file.properties` files to define the application specific settings and exceptions, such as [file properties](../docs/FilePropertyManagement.md#dbb-file-properties) for particular build files:

 ```properties
 # Reduced list of applicationPropFiles